irajsb/PixelStreamingDocs/firstinstance.md

 - Right click your instance in aws console and click create image.

-- Default options are good enough so we finalize creating image.
+-  options are good enough so we finalize creating image.

 - Click on AMI option located in the menu on the left and wait until your image is created.